Zomis/FactorioMods/LTN_Notes.md

 Many other issues you can experience when using LTN comes from the fact that your cargo/fluid wagons are not empty when they go back to the depot.

-A simple start to keep an eye on this is to connect an alarm using green/red wires to all your depot stations and have the stations read train contents.
-Then have it go off on the signal ANYTHING > 0.
+A good start to keep an eye on this is to connect a programmable speaker using a green or red wire to all your depot stations and have the stations read train contents.
+Then have the programmable speaker set to alert on the signal ANYTHING > 0, with global playback on high volume.

 (TODO: Write about how to disable depot exit if a train have had items in it) (TODO: Write about what to do if there is no power for the alarm: Disable entrance to depot)